Village Free School

 - Responsibility – VFS has no coercive classes of any kind, and children are given ample time to explore their own interests.
 Staff, students, and parents have the option to offer optional standing classes to share with other community members; attendance is optional.

-- Access to Tools – Some construction tools, tons of art supplies, and laptops and computers with internet access are available to people in the space.
+- Access to Tools and Technology – Some construction tools, tons of art supplies, and laptops and computers with internet access are available to people in the space.
 Many other tools are brought in by parents, students, and staff from time to time.

-- Age Mixing – There is some suggested grouping for offered classes, but none of the groups are restrictive.
+- Free Age Mixing – There is some suggested grouping for offered classes, but none of the groups are restrictive.
 Our community typically includes 5- to 17-year-olds.

-- Healthy Community – All school meetings and a student-run council are responsible for making decisions.
+- Community – All school meetings and a student-run council are responsible for making decisions.
 Moderation is provided between kids that are having challenges interacting with each other or with other staff.

 If any information about this resource is out of date, please let us know.